 This primer is formulated with a botanically derived barrier that acts as a protective layer between your makeup and your skin.
 It protects your skin from environmental pollutants to support the skin barrier.
 The lightweight liquid helps makeup to adhere better to your skin and last longer while creating a blurred soft-focus finish.

-For an inexpensive but very effective primer alternative to the pricey Tatcha primer, e.l.f Poreless Putty Primer is formulated with squalane for hydration.
+For an inexpensive but very effective primer alternative to the pricey Tatcha primer, e.l.f Poreless Putty Primer is formulated with squalane for added moisture.
 This best-selling primer grips makeup for all-day wear.
 Like the Tatcha primer, this primer helps to minimize the appearance of pores and imperfections while creating a blurred smooth, and radiant complexion.

 Choose a Long-Wear Foundation That Stays in Place